 |---|---|---|---|

-Our database reveals subtle variations in mean performance across age groups, consistent with crystallized vs. fluid intelligence theory:
+Our database reveals subtle variations in average performance across age groups, consistent with fluid vs. crystallized intelligence theory:

-Note: These are population means.
+Technical Note: These are population averages.
 Individual variation far exceeds age-related trends.
 Many individuals over 55 score well above younger cohorts.

 All statistics are derived from anonymized, aggregated assessment results.
-We do not collect personally identifiable information beyond email addresses (used solely for result delivery).
+We do not collect personally identifiable information beyond email addresses (used exclusively for results delivery).

-Our dataset is continuously refined to maintain representativeness across:
+Our database is continuously refined to maintain representativeness across:

 - Geographic distribution (weighted by population density)